SunsetFi/suntime-js/packages/core/README.md

 - Switch to sub-imports for lodash-es for tree-shaking Not sure why this isnt working.
 Identical tsconfig and setup to other projects where this works fine.
   Stupid pnpm typescript resolution jank.
-- Preprocess the AST tree and generate an AST + setup tree instead of mutating the AST nodes.
-  This is required if we want to accept external AST instead of parsing it ourselves.
 - Report code coverage in repo coveralls.io?
   [vitest-coverage-report-action](https://github.com/marketplace/actions/vitest-coverage-report)?